 I am involved with a sport that requires practice.
 Can I leave Governor’s School to practice with my team?

 No. Students must be willing to fully participate in the NJGSS program.
-Leaves of absence are not allowed, unless discussed with, and approved by, the Director.
+Leaves of absence are not allowed, unless discussed with, and approved by a Co-Director.

 One of my friends is coming to NJGSS.
 Can we room together?

 Is there any cost for the Governor’s School program?

 Tuition, room, board (breakfast, lunch and dinner on campus, in the University Commons dining hall ONLY), books, and extracurricular program expenses are provided to participants by our corporate and individual sponsors, and by the State of New Jersey.
 Scholars are responsible for their personal expenses, such as laundry, phone (phones are not provided in the dorm rooms), snacks and all other foods (not included in the “board” stated above), and personal shopping.